 His family, who inspired and motivated Jaraysi to advance his education, was also there for him throughout the journey.
 “When I think about my family and my sisters and my parents and all the stuff that they did to get me here, (I would) just simply say thank you and thanks for believing in me,” he said.

 Flexibility that Worked

-Getting a degree online worked for Jaraysi because he could work wherever, whenever.
+Getting an online college degree worked for Jaraysi because he could work wherever, whenever.
 He often found himself staying on top of his reading at a coffee shop after work, posting and responding to discussion boards during his lunch break at work.
 He could even take school with him on vacation.